storyfeet/bob_cards_elm/rules.md

 If the Bandits reach the end of their track, the game ends immediately.
 * In Single Player: The player Loses.
 * In Co-op: The players Lose.
-* In Competitive: The player with the most points wins.
+* In Verses: The player with the most points wins.

     *(Ties are broken by distance west, followed by resource count)*